Chicago White Sox: History

 However, the team's fortunes plummeted afterwards, plagued by 90-loss teams and scarred by the notorious 1979 Disco Demolition Night promotion.
 Veeck was forced to sell the team, rejecting offers from ownership groups intent on moving the club to Denver and eventually agreeing to sell it to Ed DeBartolo, the only prospective owner who promised to keep the White Sox in Chicago.
 However, DeBartolo was rejected by the owners, and the club was then sold to a group headed by Jerry Reinsdorf and Eddie Einhorn.
 The Reinsdorf era started off well, with the team winning their first division title in 1983, led by manager Tony La Russa and stars Carlton Fisk, Tom Paciorek, Ron Kittle, Harold Baines, and LaMarr Hoyt.
 During the 1986 season, La Russa was fired by announcer-turned-general manager Ken Harrelson.
 La Russa went on to manage in six World Series (winning three) with the Oakland A's and St. Louis Cardinals, ending up in the Hall of Fame as the second-winningest manager of all time.

 The White Sox struggled for the rest of the 1980s, as Chicago fought to keep them in town.
 Reinsdorf wanted to replace the aging Comiskey Park, and sought public funds to do so.
-When talks stalled, a strong offer was made to move the team to Tampa, Florida.
+When talks stalled, a strong offer was made to move the team to St. Petersburg, Florida.
 Funding for a new ballpark was approved in an 11th-hour deal by the Illinois State Legislature on June 30, 1988, with the stipulation that it had to be built on the corner of 35th and Shields, across the street from the old ballpark, as opposed to the suburban ballpark the owners had designed.
 Architects offered to redesign the ballpark to a more "retro" feel that would fit in the city blocks around Comiskey Park; however, the ownership group was set on a 1991 open date, so they kept the old design.
 The new ballpark opened in 1991 under the name new Comiskey Park.
 The park, renamed in 2003 as U.S. Cellular Field and in 2016 as Guaranteed Rate Field, underwent many renovations in the early 2000s to give it a more retro feel.
+In December 2024, it was renamed Rate Field when Guaranteed Rate rebranded as Rate.

 The White Sox were fairly successful in the 1990s and early 2000s, with 12 winning seasons from 1990 to 2005.
 First baseman Frank Thomas became the face of the franchise, ending his career as the White Sox's all-time leader in runs, doubles, home runs, total bases, and walks.
 Other major players included Robin Ventura, Ozzie Guillén, Jack McDowell, and Bobby Thigpen.
-The Sox won the West division in 1993, and were in first place in 1994, when the season was canceled due to the 1994 MLB Strike.
+The Sox won the West division in 1993, and were in first place in 1994, when the season was canceled due to the 1994 MLB strike.